How Is Halloween Celebrated in the Philippines?

-A few days before November 1: People from the capital and other places in the Philippines start going back to their hometowns (or what we call the provinces) to visit their dead loved ones.
-During these days, the airplanes / airports are packed, so are the ships and the buses.
-The height of this “travel season” is on October 31, where employees take the whole day off to catch the last bus (or ship or plane) for their way home.
+In anticipation of the holiday, people travel from all over the Philippines back to their hometowns (we call these provinces) to visit their dead loved ones.
+During the days leading up to November 1st, airports, airplanes, ships, and busses are all absolutely packed.
+The height of this “travel season” is October 31st—On this day, most employees are permitted to take the whole day off to catch the last bus, ship, or plane destined for their hometown.